-Our Company's consolidated financial statements are expressed in US dollars and presented in accordance with accounting principles generally accepted in the United States ("U.S. GAAP").
-Our consolidated financial statements include the accounts of Energizer Resources Inc. and its wholly owned subsidiaries, Energizer Resources (Mauritius) Ltd., THB Ventures Ltd., Energizer Resources Madagascar Sarl, and Energizer Resources Minerals Sarl.
-In addition, these consolidated financial statements include the Company's 75% interest in Madagascar-ERG Joint Venture (Mauritius) Ltd. and its 100% owned subsidiary ERG (Madagascar) Sarl.
+Our Company's consolidated financial statements are presented in accordance with accounting principles generally accepted in the United States ("U.S. GAAP"), and are expressed in United States dollars.
+These consolidated financial statements include the accounts of Energizer Resources Inc. and its wholly-owned subsidiaries, Energizer Resources (Mauritius) Ltd., THB Ventures Ltd., Energizer Resources Madagascar Sarl, Energizer Resources Minerals Sarl, Madagascar-ERG Joint Venture (Mauritius) Ltd, ERG (Madagascar) Sarl and 2391938 Ontario Inc. These consolidated financial statements also include our proportionate share interest of 25% in Ampanihy Exploration Ltd and Ampex Sarl.
 All inter-company balances and transactions have been eliminated on consolidation.